 4. It provides written proof that you have tried to resolve the dispute fairly and have given them a chance to respond

 Our Letter of Demand template includes all of the key information you need:

 - All relevant details for the debt (amount, due date, invoice #)

 - A time limit before you take further action

 - The next steps you will take (including legal action) if payment is not made

 How do I write a Letter of Demand?

-The first thing you need to do is confirm the name, address and contact details of the person or business who owes you money.
-It’s really important that you address the letter to the right person/business.
-Also confirm the total amount outstanding, the due date and the goods/services which you provided.
+The first thing you need to do is confirm the name, address and contact details of the person or business that owes you money.
+You must address the letter to the right person/business.
+Also confirm the total amount outstanding, the due date and the goods/services you provided.

 Once you have gathered all of the details, you’re ready to draft your letter using our template!

 How do I send a Letter of Demand?